 Crazy Eights is a simple card game with a goal of shedding all of the cards in your hand until you have none remaining.
 Although there are many variations, the basic strategy remains the same.
-Use these tips to win at Crazy Eights:

 - When deciding whether to stay in the suit or match the rank but switch suits, always try to keep the current suit matching whatever you have the most of.
 If the card played is the five of spades, you have the choice of playing a five or a spade.
 If you have a hand full of spades, play the high one and stay in the suit.
 If you have a hand full of clubs, play your five of clubs to switch to a better suit.

 - Generally speaking, if matching the suit when you play your card, you want to play your higher cards first.
 Because the higher cards are worse for you if they get stuck in your hand at the end of the game, you want to play them sooner rather than later.
 However, the first strategy takes priority; better to play a lower card if it keeps you in a good suit.

 - If a leading opponent has recently played an eight and declared a suit, and you can change the suit before that opponent gets another turn, do so.
 The chances are good that the player who played the eight has named the suit they need to get rid of their last few cards, so changing to a different suit might help foil their plans.